glaogideonelorm/face-matching/README.md

 # Face Matching CLI Tool

-A command-line tool that compares student photos from two folders (WEAC vs. UG) and scores each pair on a scale of 1-10, flagging low-confidence matches.
+A command-line tool that compares student photos from two folders  and scores each pair on a scale of 1-10, flagging low-confidence matches.

 ## Features

 - **Automated Face Matching**: Uses `face_recognition` library with dlib for robust face detection and encoding
-- **Similarity Scoring**: Computes cosine similarity between face encodings and maps to 1-10 rating scale
-- **Error Handling**: Exits gracefully with specific error codes for no face/multiple faces detection

 - **Excel Output**: Generates detailed reports in `.xlsx` format
 - **Progress Tracking**: Shows progress bar during processing
 - **Duplicate Detection**: Warns about duplicate keys in source folders